Advancing research together.

 - Access to online tools

-A series of open-source, web-based systems to support the SMART IRB Agreement are in development.
-Two tools are currently under development:
+A series of web-based systems to support the SMART IRB Agreement are available:

 The Joinder tool facilitates the process for an institution to request to join the SMART IRB platform, as well as the administrative process to confirm eligibility and establish points of contact, and institution profiles.